Canadian Art: Exploring Courageous Abundance

 “It would seem to be a fact that in a new country like ours, courageous experimentation is not only legitimate but vital to the development of a living Canadian art.” – J.E.H.
 MacDonald (1873 – 1932)

-From the evocative brushstrokes and vibrant hues adorning the creations of A.J.
-Casson to the abstract colour field paintings of William Perehudoff and the 1960s geometric abstraction of Michael Morris, this exhibition offers a glimpse into the exceptional diversity of Canadian visual art.
 Throughout the past century, a central theme for much of modern Canadian art is its unwavering focus on environmentalism and sustainability.
 Artists such as Douglas Lawley, Kim Dorland, and Jeremy Herndl undertake the crucial task of addressing pressing concerns surrounding climate change and humanity’s complex relationship with the natural world.

 Recent contemporary Canadian art continues to push experimentation, risk-taking, and challenging the status quo.
-The prairie-inspired flattened Pop art of David Thauberger explores regional history and realism and artists like Tracy McMenemy and Stefany Hemming push the boundaries of artistic expression, opening new vistas for perceiving and comprehending the world.
+The prairie-inspired flattened pop art of David Thauberger explores regional history and realism, and artists like Tracy McMenemy and Stefany Hemming push the boundaries of artistic expression, opening new vistas for perceiving and comprehending the world.
 Their stylistic explorations enable a deeper understanding of the intricate complexities between human experience and nature.

-By grappling with these themes, Canadian artists shed light on humanity’s relationship with the environment, encouraging reflection and prompting action.
-These works inspire us to reevaluate our own perceptions and cultivate new ways of critical thinking.
 Canadian art serves as a reflection of the values integral to Canada’s identity: creativity, diversity, inclusivity, and acceptance.
 It provides a platform for advancing conversations about significant issues while celebrating the multitude of voices and artistic expressions found within the country.

-ArtRow was born in Canada and with this exhibition, we illuminate and appreciate the diverse narratives and artistic practices that make Canadian art so vibrant and distinctive.
+ArtRow was born in Canada, and with this exhibition, we illuminate and appreciate the diverse narratives and artistic practices that make Canadian art so vibrant and distinctive.

 Alfred J Casson, "Haliburton Field near Lake Kashagawigamo," 1925